Azure-Samples/cosmosdb-java-create-documentdb-and-configure-for-eventual-consistency/README.md

 author: alvadb
 ---

-#Getting Started with Documentdb - Create Document DB With Eventual Consistency - in Java #
+## Getting Started with Documentdb - Create Document DB With Eventual Consistency - in Java ##

 Azure DocumentDB sample for high availability.
   - Create a DocumentDB configured with eventual consistency
   - Get the credentials for the DocumentDB
-   - add collection to the DocumentDB
+  - Add collection to the DocumentDB
   - Delete the DocumentDB.

 ## Running this Sample ##